 Because this effort focused on the conterminous US and estimates of change between 2001 and 2017, and due to limitations in data availability, we made three major adjustments to the methods we used to map urban areas in the DW project.
-First, and most importantly, the most current year of the National Land Cover Dataset (NLCD) is 2011 (note that NLCD v4 for 2016 is expected in spring 2019); therefore NLCD was not available to our analysis (unlike with DW).
-Second, and to ensure proper calculation of change between 2001 and 2017, we used road networks derived from US Census TIGER datasets for 2000, 2010, and 2017 -- data that reflect a specific year and are developed in a consistent, standardized manner over time.
-We then estimated the urban land use intensity values based on the presence of roads at multiple spatial scales (i.e., using a circle with the area of 2.5, 5.0, 10, 20, 40, 160, 640 acres).
+First, and most importantly, the most current year of the National Land Cover Dataset (NLCD) available to our analysis was 2011 (NLCD v4 for 2016 has recently been released); therefore, unlike for the DW effort, NLCD was not used for the present analysis.
+Second, and to ensure proper calculation of change between 2001 and 2017, we used road networks derived from TIGER datasets for 2000, 2010, and

+2017 -- data that reflect a specific year and are developed in a consistent, standardized manner over time.
+We then estimated the urban land use intensity values based on the presence of roads at multiple spatial scales (i.e., using circular moving window operations with area of 2.5, 5.0, 10, 20, 40, 160, 640 acres).
 We counted the number of scales within which a road was present, resulting in seven urban classes.
 To ensure consistency with DW, we calculated the mean intensity weighting for urban development (based on an NLCD 2011 classification and weightings) for each of the 0-7 urban classes, and then assigned the NLCD-derived intensity values to each urban class.

-Third, to map the effect of miscellaneous human activities, including industrial, commercial, airports, oil and gas fields, and remote processing and mining facilities, we used data on 'stable nightlights' obtained from the

-USAF Defense Meteorological Satellite Program (DMSP/OLS; NOAA 2018).
+Third, to map the effect of miscellaneous human activities, including industrial, commercial, and airports, we used data on 'stable nightlights' obtained from the USAF Defense Meteorological Satellite Program (DMSP/OLS; NOAA 2018) (some energy infrastructure including oil and gas development, and remote processing and mining facilities were also picked up using this method).
 We inter-calibrated multiple images for a given year to account for different satellite characteristics (Pandey et al. 2017), and manually aligned composite images for 2001 and 2013 (the latest available).
 Because the spatial resolution of DMSP is 1-3 km, we square-root transformed the max-normalized values and used an intensity factor of 0.5, accounting for the effects of over-glow (light extending beyond the origin of that light).
 Nightlights are known to have artifacts of very-low light level (due to "overglow" in urban areas and adjacent to large bodies of water and "northern lights" effects).
-To reduce these artifacts, typical pre-processing guidance suggests removing data (i.e., light density at a given cell) values less than 5 (Imhoff et al. 1997; values range from 0 to 63).
+To reduce these artifacts, typical pre-processing guidance suggests removing data (i.e., light density at a given cell) values less than 5.0 (Imhoff et al. 1997; values range from 0 to 63).
 Because we suspected that results might be sensitive to this threshold, we conducted a sensitivity analysis to vary this threshold.
-To identify appropriate thresholds to test, we calculated the cumulative distribution of the nightlights for the US (not globally, as the prior assumption is based), and found that 70% had values ≤ 3.12 , 75% had values ≤ 4.87 , 80% had ≤ 5.86 , and 90% had ≤ 9.37 .
+To identify appropriate thresholds to test, we calculated the cumulative distribution of the nightlights for the US (not globally, as the prior assumption is based on), and found that 70% had values ≤ 3.12, 75% had values $\leq$ 4.87, 80% had $\leq$ 5.86, and 90% had $\leq$ 9.37.
 To test the degree to which our overall estimate of human modification was sensitive to this threshold, we calculated H using each threshold in turn.
-We decided to use results from a logical threshold at the 75th percentile.
+For parsimony, we used the 75th percentile as a logical threshold.